pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Delete a single CIM instance.

       Delete the instanced defined by INSTANCENAME from the WBEM server.

       This may be executed interactively by providing only a class name and the interactive option.

     Options:
-      -i, --interactive       If set, INSTANCENAME argument must be a class and user is provided with a list of instances of the class from which the instance to delete is selected.
+      -i, --interactive       If set, INSTANCENAME argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
       -n, --namespace <name>  Namespace to use for this operation.
 If defined that namespace overrides the general options namespace
       -h, --help              Show this message and exit.